eating-coleslaw/squittal.LivePlanetmans/README.md

 ## Maintenance

+__Free SQL Database Space__
 Any given database instance of SQL Server 2017 Express is limited to 10gb in size.
 If running the app fairly frequently, you'll occasionally need to delete old data.
 Run `commands\DeleteOldSqlData.bat` as administrator to delete event data (deaths, logins, logouts) more than 2 days old and rebuild the associated indexes.

+__Update Weapon & Item Data__
+New weapons or items added to the game won't automatically be picked up by the app.
+Instead, stop the app, run `commands\DeleteItemSqlData.bat` as administrator, then restart the app.
+When the app restarts, these tables will be repopulated with the new weapons and items.

 ## Troubleshooting